Antzee1/100-days-of-code/readme.md

 <br/><br/>

 ### Day 23 - Tuesday 23.01.2018 - Volume slider video & responsiveness exercises
 I set up a YouTube channel today so I can show better video quality of animation.
-Here are the volume sliders in action!
+[Here's a video](https://www.youtube.com/embed/sUcEpNwXJ5Y) of the volume sliders in action!
 <br/><br/>
-(embedding only works in the GitHub pages version.
-Click the link inside the embed code if you don't see the video).

 🤓 I also have been thinking that I need to understand resizing / responsiveness better, so I decided to set up a few examples with different properties, like height, width, and font-size to study how the boxes and the text behave differently on resizing.
 I also checked the different divs when zooming in / out with command- / command+, because this will also affect the layout. 😯
 <br/><br/>